sidrao2006/dynamic_cached_fonts/README.md

 #### `canLoadFont`, `loadCachedFont`, `loadCachedFamily`

 `canLoadFont` is used to check whether the font is available in cache.
-It is usually used in combination with the loaders.
+It is usually used in combination with the `loadCached*` methods.

 First, Check whether the font is already in cache.
 If it is, then load the font.